 Analyses from the EHSRE study data suggest similar patterns of mixed parental health and emotional wellbeing impacts for subgroups.
-No significant impacts were found for any subgroups at child ages 2 and 3 for parent health status.^{I,J} Among subgroups of families by race and ethnicity, at child age 2, Black parents with children in EHS had lower distress associated with parenting,^I and at child age 5, Black EHS families reported a lower number of depressive symptoms and had a lower likelihood of reporting someone in the household with alcohol or drug problems, compared to their Black control group counterparts (effect sizes ranged from 0.21 to 0.30).^N At the grade 5 follow-up, Black families formerly enrolled in EHS reported less use of alcohol compared to Black families in the control group (effect size -0.34).^T xvi Studies E, N, and S examine income using an annual income measure.
-The results are null at all child ages for all subgroups.
-Study G did find one positive subgroup impact: In fully-implemented EHS home-based programs, parents reported higher monthly income at kindergarten entry than control group parents (effect size 0.20).
+No significant impacts were found for any subgroups at child ages 2 and 3 for parent health status.^{1,J} Among subgroups of families by race and ethnicity, at child age 2, Black parents with children in EHS had lower distress associated with parenting,1 and at child age 5, Black EHS families reported a lower number of depressive symptoms and had a lower likelihood of reporting someone in the household with alcohol or drug problems, compared to their Black control group counterparts (effect sizes ranged from 0.21 to 0.30).^N At the grade 5 follow-up, Black families formerly enrolled in EHS reported less use of alcohol compared to Black families in the control group (effect size -0.34).^T However, this study did not directly compare Black families to families from other racial and ethnic groups enrolled in EHS programs when examining use of alcohol.
+Therefore, we do not know whether EHS programs reduced racial and ethnic disparities.

-Among demographic risk subgroups, parents in moderate-risk families participating in EHS were less likely to experience distress associated with parenting at child ages $2^{N,xvii}$ and 3^J and reported fewer depressive symptoms at child age $5.^N$ Effect sizes for these outcomes ranged from -0.20 to -0.27.
-A study focused on the developmental pathways to integrated social skills also found that EHS participation was protective of the influence of demographic risk factors on parenting-related stress.
-By program approach, significant impacts were found for families in mixed-approach EHS programs at age 2^J and home-based EHS programs at age 3^J (effect sizes were -0.23 and -0.13, E respectively).
+Among demographic risk subgroups, parents in moderate-risk families participating in EHS were less likely to experience distress associated with parenting at child ages 2^{N,xxi} and 3^J and reported fewer depressive symptoms at child age 5.^N Effect sizes for these outcomes ranged from -0.20 to -0.27.^N A study focused on the developmental pathways to integrated social skills also found that EHS participation was protective of the influence of demographic risk factors on parenting-related stress.^A By program approach, significant impacts were found for families in mixed-approach EHS programs at age 3^J (effect sizes were -0.23 and -0.13,^E respectively).